Welcome to Tomorrow

 The road to launch has been longer and more complicated than we could have anticipated, but we're proud to announce that we've found a way to solve these key challenges, and as of right now Tomorrow is live in the app store.

 Best of all?
 It's free.
 Gratis.
 You can use the app to create a will or form a revocable living trust, and we don't charge you so much as a penny to do so.
-We believe that everyone should have access these things regardless of their financial circumstances.
+We believe that everyone should have access to these resources regardless of their financial circumstances.

 So what are you waiting for?
 Go check out the app and start building a better tomorrow, today.